occupational therapy assistant

-Contact the office of Health Sciences to find out about an information session to learn about the admission process to the Occupational Therapy Assistant Program.
+Contact the office of Health Sciences Division to find out about an information session with an OTA faculty member to learn about the admission process.

 Each student will have the opportunity to integrate academic skills with actual hands on experiences throughout the 2 year program ending with two, 8 week full time fieldwork rotations.
 Students must successfully complete Level II fieldwork within the specified deadline dates within the college calendar for the associated fieldwork courses.
 All academic and fieldwork requirements must be completed before the student will be eligible to sit for the National Certification Examination.

-The NCSC occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824-1220.
+The NCSC occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA.

 Local Job Growth